bousettayounes/Inventory-Management-Data-Warehouse/README.md

 - Containerized architecture for simplified deployment and scaling

 This Inventory Management Data Warehouse project demonstrates the power of modern data engineering tools in creating a scalable, maintainable, and efficient data solution.
 By leveraging dbt for transformations and Airflow for orchestration, we've created a robust system that can handle complex inventory data with ease.
-Whether you're looking to optimize stock levels, analyze product performance, or gain deeper insights into your inventory, this data warehouse provides the foundation you need.
+Whether you're looking to optimize stock levels, analyze product performance, or gain deeper insights into your inventory, this data warehouse provides the foundation needed.

 ## Data Warehouse Schema: